namratap01/REAL-TIME-SIGN-LANGUAGE-INTERPRETOR/README.md

 To run this file, follow the given steps:

-  ..Step 1 : Download the dataset from here - <a href="https://www.kaggle.com/grassknoted/asl-alphabet">ASL Alphabet Dataset</a>
+  - Step 1 : Download the dataset from here - <a href="https://www.kaggle.com/grassknoted/asl-alphabet">ASL Alphabet Dataset</a>
-  ..Step 2 : Unzip the folder and upload the asl_alphabet_test and asl_alphabet_train folders on your google drive inside the folder named 'Dataset'
+  - Step 2 : Unzip the folder and upload the asl_alphabet_test and asl_alphabet_train folders on your google drive inside the folder named 'Dataset'
-  ..Step 3 : Run the code on google colab.
+  - Step 3 : Run the code on google colab.
 You will be asked a key to mount your drive.
 Follow the link and enter the key.
-  ..Step 4 : Run the rest of the code.
+  - Step 4 : Run the rest of the code.
 The code will take care of creating folders. :)

 2. GUI_Integrtion.ipynb